 Prepare Honey-Lemon Glaze:

-- Whisk together honey, lemon zest, and 2 tbsp lemon juice in a bowl.
+- Whisk together honey, lemon zest, and 2 tablespoon lemon juice in a bowl.

 - Gradually whisk in powdered sugar until smooth.